Semi-randomized block Kaczmarz methods with simple random sampling for large-scale linear systems: Numerical Results

 \section{Numerical Results}

-In this section, we perform some numerical experiments for Algorithm 9 and compare the computed results with those by the known algorithms.
+In this section, we perform some numerical experiments to show the numerical behavior of the proposed algorithms.
 All the numerical experiments are run on a Hp workstation with 20 cores double Intel(R)Xeon(R) E5-2640 v3 processors, with CPU 2.60 GHz and RAM 256 GB.
 The operation system is 64-bit Windows 10.
-The numerical results are obtained from using MATLAB 2018b.The numerical behaviors of these methods are tested and evaluated in terms of the number of iteration steps (denoted as ¡®IT¡¯) and the computing time in seconds (denoted as 'CPU'), if the number of iteration exceeds 1000000, or the CPU time exceeds 12 hours, we will stop the algorithm and declare it fails to converge.
-Here $~~''/''~~$implies the number of iterations exceeds 1000000 or the CPU time exceeds 12 hours,$~~''//''~~$implies the computer is out of memory for computing.
-All the experiments are repeated for 5 times, and the iteration numbers as well as the CPU 450 time in seconds, are the mean from the 5 runs.\\
+The numerical results are obtained from using MATLAB 2018b.
+In the tables below, we denote by {\tt IT} the number of iterations, by {\tt CPU} the computing time in seconds.
+If the number of iteration exceeds $10^6$, or the CPU time exceeds 12 hours, we will stop the algorithm and declare it fails to converge.
+Thus, in the tables, ``$--$" implies that the number of iterations exceeds $10^6$ or the CPU time exceeds 12 hours, and ``{\tt O.M.}" stands for the algorithm suffers from out of memory.
+All the experiments are repeated for 5 times, and the iteration numbers as well as the CPU time in seconds are the mean from the 5 runs.